 But on another level, the distribution of EAF retirees has followed two main patterns that characterize the informal military economy.
 First, retirees from specific EAF branches are systematically appointed to administrative or economic agencies within their general field of service.
-Originating in the 1950s, when EAF officers assigned to the state apparatus cultivated their own military networks in the public sector bodies they ran, these military-bureaucratic fieldoms have assured officers from the same branches of service a sinecure and become a permanent feature of the officers' republic.
+Originating in the 1950s, when EAF officers assigned to the state apparatus cultivated their own military networks in the public sector bodies they ran, these militarybureaucratic fieldoms have assured officers from the same branches of service a sinecure and become a permanent feature of the officers' republic.

 For example, former Air Force officers assume management of civil aviation authorities and companies; Navy officers do the same in the maritime sector and the Suez Canal; their Signal Corps counterparts move into the telecommunications and information technology sectors; and Army officers dominate construction, land transport, and public works.
+Officers

-Officers in charge of the Department of Armed Forces Clubs and Hotels have, predictably, moved into the tourism sector after retirement, while a former head of the EAF's Department of Morale Affairs became minister of information in 2011 and then head of the Egyptian Radio and Television
+Discretion rather than professional competence and merit lie at the heart of the loyalty scheme. in charge of the Department of Armed Forces Clubs and Hotels have, predictably, moved into the tourism sector after retirement, while a former head of the EAF's Department of Morale Affairs became minister of information in 2011 and then head of the Egyptian Radio and Television